leberrigan/MotusTagGuide/tag-basics.md

 There are several other ways animals can be tracked, each of which have their advantages and disadvantages.
-For a detailed summary of tracking technologies see - (insert references., eg. Bridge et al.,)The first method of tracking was through banding/ringing which is still done to this day, but it is unreliable with a very low recapture rate.
+For a detailed summary of tracking technologies see - (insert references., e.g. Bridge et al.,).
+The first method of tracking was through banding/ringing which is still done to this day, but it is unreliable with a very low recapture rate.
 Colour banding can be very effective for tracking certain species where the